Skip to main content

 Sample Considerations

-Solids and liquids are most commonly evaluated using FTIR spectroscopy.
-The solid materials can be thermoset or thermoplastic materials, rubber materials, coating, fibers, and virtually any manufactured product.
-Liquid samples include lubricants, solvents, contamination that has been swabbed away from a surface, and any other liquid whose identity must be determined.
+Virtually any sample can be evaluated using the FTIR spectroscopy method of analysis, solids and liquids are most commonly evaluated.
+The solid materials can be thermoset or thermoplastic materials, rubber materials, coatings, fibers, and virtually any manufactured product.
+A contamination can be analyzed by removing it from a surface or having it transferred by contact onto the ATR crystal for analysis.
+Liquid samples include lubricants, solvents, , or any other liquid whose identity must be determined.

 Contact an expert to talk through your specific sample considerations.